michelleliu103/w205_finalproject/Readme.txt

         b.
 Share/Download -> Download Data
         c.
 Reverse pivot the data and imported to Tableau

+13a.
+Open Tableau with both data connected, create charts and graphs that you would like to analyze

-13. To refresh Tableau dashboard in the future:
+13b.
+To refresh Tableau dashboard in the future:
         a. do step 12 a,b
-        b. open Tableau and refresh and save (re-extract both data is recommended because this will speed up the dashboard when used)
+        b. open Tableau and refresh and re-extract both data (this is recommended because this will speed up the dashboard when used)
         c. save (or if you have a Tableau server, you can publish it)

+Note: Both Tableau and Tableau workbook file are too large to upload here.
+So an exported pdf version is uploaded here to demonstrate what visualization could be done.
+And this dashboard is also published at: https://us-east-1.online.tableau.com/t/tingwen/views/Obamacare/ExploreTweets?:embed=y&:showShareOptions=true&:display_count=no&:showVizHome=no  You should be able to visit it after register your own account if you did not have it yet.